 If You Requested an SSN When You Applied for Your Visa

-If you requested an SSN card as part of your visa application, U.S. Department of State (DoS), Form DS 230, Part II, Questions 43a and 43b, the U.S. DoS and the U.S. Department of Homeland Security will share with us the information needed to issue you an SSN card.
+If you requested an SSN card as part of your visa application, U.S. Department of State (DoS), Form DS 230, “Application for Immigrant Visa and Alien Registration” or the electronic Form DS 260, “Immigrant Visa Electronic Application”, DoS and the U.S. Department of Homeland Security will share with us the information needed to issue you an SSN card.
 Therefore, you do not need to fill out a special application or go to a Social Security office to get an SSN.

 We will assign you an SSN and issue you a Social Security card after you arrive in the United States.
 If you already have an SSN, we will issue you a replacement SSN card.
 We will mail your SSN card to the U.S. mailing address where the Department of Homeland Security will send your Permanent Resident Card.
 You should receive your Social Security card within 3 weeks after you arrive.

 IMPORTANT: Call us if you do not receive your Social Security card after 3 weeks or if you change your mailing address after arrival in the United States.
 If you call us, please have this letter with you.
 It will help us answer your questions.